 * Onsite Thursdays in March and April we host a team of Canada Revenue certified volunteers from 9am-3pm.

-Camp for Children ages 7-12
+Camp for Children ages 7-12 - On Hold

 * 30 Children sent to Scotian Glen in Nova Scotia for a week in July - leave Monday and return Friday.
 Sign up in April and May.